MogilenkoLabVUMC/Gama_Vivian_DRP1_bulkRNAseq/docs/SETUP.md

 ### Issue: httpgd or other R packages not found

-Key packages are pre-installed and frozen from modifications/updates with the [scbio-docker v0.5.1](https://github.com/tony-zhelonkin/scbio-docker/tree/v0.5.1), but should any packages necessary for the analysis be missing, they can be installed at runtime.
+Key packages are pre-installed and frozen from modifications/updates with the [scbio-docker v0.5.1](https://github.com/tony-zhelonkin/scbio-docker/tree/v0.5.1), but any missing packages necessary for the analysis, are installed at runtime.

 **Solution:** Install from within container:
 ```r